open-cogsci/osdoc/content/pages/manual/logging.md

 - [/python/log/](/python/log/)

-You should generally not write to the log file directly and use a `logger` item at the same time; doing so will result in messy log files.
+You should generally not write to the log file directly and use a LOGGER item at the same time; doing so will result in messy log files.

 ## Format of the data files